requiemcreatif/casino-scheduler-v1/README.md

 1. **React Version**: The project now uses React 18.2.0 instead of React 19 to avoid compatibility issues with testing libraries and other dependencies.
 2. **Legacy Peer Deps**: The Dockerfile has been configured to use the `--legacy-peer-deps` flag when installing dependencies.
-3. **Multiple Package Managers**: The Docker build now supports both npm and yarn for better compatibility.

-If you still face problems, try these solutions:
+If you still face problems, try these solutions to run or build the app:

 ```bash
 # Force rebuild without using cache